Canning Tomato Sauce

 • Place emptied jars on a baking sheet to reduce mess.

-• Using a canning funnel, begin to fill jars by ladling sauce into them one at a time.
+• Using a canning funnel, begin to fill jars by ladling tomato mixture into them one at a time.

 • Leave ½ inch head space from the top of the jar.

-• Wipe the tops of the jars clean with a towel.
+• Wipe the rims of the jars clean with a dry towel.

 • Apply lids and lightly screw band using a kitchen towel.